Remtasya/Rainbow-Deep-Q-Network-Reinforcement-Learning-Bananna-Environment/README.md

 # Rainbow Deep-Q-Network

 ## Summary
-This is the repository for my attempt to train a Rainbow Deep-Q Network agent on the Unity Bananna Enviroment from the Deep Reinforcement Learning nanodegree program.
-To 'solve' the environment the agent must navigate the Banana Envirnoment with an average score of greater than 13 over 100 consecutive episodes.
-This repository provides the code to achieve this in 550 episodes.
+This is the repository for my progress training a Rainbow Deep-Q Network agent on the Unity Bananna Enviroment from the Deep Reinforcement Learning nanodegree program.
+To 'solve' the environment the agent must navigate the Banana Envirnoment with an average score of greater than 13 over the last 100 episodes.
+This repository provides the code to achieve this in only 550 episodes.
 \
 \
 Below is my progress implementing parts of Rainbow: (descriptions of each and papers can be found at the end of this readme):